rubyonrailsfourbook/book/03-static-content/01-static-html.markdown

 The next way is a bit better.
 This way allows you to keep the same layout of your site very easily.

 ## REST(ful)
-When people first learn about REST they want to do everything RESTfuly.
-However, this isn't really necessary for static content.
-When you make static content RESTful you add a large amount of complexity.
+When people first learn about REST they want to do **EVERY** thing RESTfuly.

+There are reason for **NOT** doing this.
+The first having RESTfull static views adds a lot of